The Life of Gautama Buddha

 068: Sarvārthasiddha changes his Clothes

 The Bodhisattva also wishes to change his fine clothes for something more suitable, so a god (devaputra) disguises himself as a poor woodsman, and the Bodhisattva offers to exchange his clothes for the woodsman’s dyed clothes (kāṣāya).

-The clothes were also taken as relics to Heaven and a Caitya built for them, which is called the Kāṣāyagrahaṇa.
-Parts of this panel are badly worn, in the centre proffering the clothes is a god, and the figure of the Bodhisattva, almost missing, stands in front of him.
+The prince’s old clothes were also taken as relics to Heaven and a Caitya built for them, which is called the Kāṣāyagrahaṇa.
+Parts of this panel are badly worn, in the centre proffering the clothes is a god> He is not dressed as a woodsman, as the text says, but as a god.
+The figure of the Bodhisattva, almost missing, stands in front of him.
 There is a lovely relief of two sleeping dogs on the right of the panel, with peacocks above them.

 069: The Gods revere the Bodhisattva